csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

 * `listPlayers` - a method used to print out a list of all `Player` objects stored in the `PlayerList` object along with their roster and play information (includes both `Skater` and `Goalie` objects)

 ### The Menu Class
-The `Menu` class is the shortest and simplest of the three and will allow the user to interact with the database program.
+The `Menu` class is a simple class that allows the user to interact with the database program.

 The `Menu` class will prompt the user to do the following: